 Who Can Set Up A Business in Austria?

-Any person over the age of 18 who is a citizen of an EU country, EEA state, or Switzerland is legally allowed to start a business in Switzerland.
+Any person over the age of 18 who is a citizen of an EU country, EEA state, or Switzerland is legally allowed to start a business in Austria.
 Residents of other locations may need to obtain a residency permit to start a business (depending on the business structure being used).

 An economic entity established in Austria requires a registered office and an Austrian bank account for depositing the capital.
 A foreign company with its corporate headquarters outside the EU/EEA must have a “permanent representative” with his/her residence in Austria.